-Please note that current WORC grantees are eligible to apply for POWER FY 2022 funds only if the applicant's scope of work is new and does not overlap with an open WORC grant.
-WORC grantees must provide a thorough status update on their existing projects within the application.
+Please note that current WORC grantees are eligible to apply for POWER FY 2023 funds only if the applicant's scope of work is new and does not overlap with an open WORC grant.
+In their application, WORC grantees must provide a thorough status update on their existing projects.
 Applications should include an expansion of geography, increased scope of work with an existing concept, or a proposal with a new concept.